0xProject/0x-launch-kit-backend/README.md

 ## Configuration

-0x Launch kit can be configured by changing the config variables in the [config.json](config.json) file.
+0x Launch kit can be configured by changing the config variables in the [config.ts](ts/src/config.ts) or [config.js](js/config.js) file depending on your language of choice.

 ## Deploying